Home Child Care Provider Pilot and Home Support Worker Pilot – Gaining experience category: After you apply

 Decision on your work permit application

-We’ll make a decision on your application based on:
+We’ll make a decision on your application based on

 - whether you meet the eligibility criteria

-- if you submitted a complete application, including the fees and
+- if you submitted a complete application, including the fees

 - if you are admissible to Canada

-If your application for a work permit is approved
+If your work permit application is approved

 If we approve your application, what happens next depends on where you applied from.